-Scimex: To help busy journalists navigate the sources below, the Science Media Centre created Scimex, a website which provides journalists with access to the latest embargoed and breaking research from NZ and overseas.
+Scimex: To help busy journalists, the SMC created Scimex, a website which provides journalists with access to the latest embargoed and breaking research from NZ and overseas.
 We curate the best research from sources around the world, including those below.

 Register for access at scimex.org.